docsforadobe/javascript-tools-guide/docs/file-system-access/using-file-and-folder-objects.md

 For example, suppose there is a shortcut to the file `/folder1/some.txt` in the folder `/folder2`.
 The full Windows file name of the shortcut file is `\folder2\some.txt.lnk`.

 To access the shortcut from a File object, specify the path `/folder2/some.txt`.
-Calling that File object’s open method opens the linked file (in `/folder1`).
-Calling the File object’s `rename` method renames the shortcut file itself (leaving the `.lnk` extension intact).
+Calling that File object's open method opens the linked file (in `/folder1`).
+Calling the File object's `rename` method renames the shortcut file itself (leaving the `.lnk` extension intact).

 However, Windows permits a file and its shortcut to reside in the same folder.
 In this case, the File object